+The project team created and evaluated a Development Base Case and tested Alternative Development Scenarios.
 During the scenario development process, jurisdictional boundary discussions were ongoing and different scenarios considered different boundary alternatives.
-A series of five scenarios were developed in an ongoing iterative process that tested the following variables: the location and amount of different land uses, the location of the jurisdictional boundary, location of service boundaries, and design of infrastructure systems.
+A series of five scenarios were developed in an ongoing iterative process that tested the following variables: various building prototypes, land use placements, the location and amount of different development types, location of the jurisdictional boundary, location of service boundaries, and design of infrastructure systems.
 The PMT also developed performance measures associated with the Guiding Principles, in addition to local and regional goals, to compare the different scenarios.
 As a complex set of conditions, the variables tested were interrelated and needed to be combined in scenarios to understand how changes in one variable impacted the others.
 These scenarios were vetted by the project's PMT and each City Council, and then fully analyzed for the transportation, infrastructure, and land use implications.

 Based on these analyses, discussions among the PMT, and feedback from the Joint Councils, a preferred scenario was developed.
 The preferred scenario became the basis for the Basalt Creek Concept Plan.